joaothomazlemos/NGuA19ot1aI81GKv/README.md

 duration: last contact duration, in seconds (numeric)

-campaign: number of contacts performed during this campaign and for this client (numeric, includes last contact)
+campaign: number of contacts performed during this campaign and for this client (numeric, includes the last contact.

 Output (desired target):